LP Duo: Theater, television and film music

 LP Duo is very active in the fields of theater and visual arts.
 They have composed and performed music for theaters Atelje 212, National Theater in Belgrade, Yugoslav Drama Theater, Belgrade International Theatre Festival, Pinokio Puppet Theater, Duško Radović Theater, National Theatre Sombor, National Theatre Kikinda, Celje City Theatre and others.They have written music for plays, such as "Junaci doba krize" ("Heroes of the Age of Crisis", performed in "Atelje 212") and "Ples u vodi" ("Dance in the Water", performed in "Belgrade Drama Theater").

-They have written music for the TV series Žigosani u reketu by Dragan Bjelogrlić, Dug moru by Goran Gajić and Jutro će promeniti sve by Goran Stanković and Vladimir Tagić.
-They performed the closing track of the film Ederlezi Rising written by composer Nemanja Mosurović.

 Quantum Music and Hybrid Piano

 Since 2012, LP Duo has been one of the key promoters of the Quantum Music concept.
 The Quantum Music project began with the reunion of two high school friends: one of the world's most famous quantum physicists, Vlatko Vedral (University of Oxford), and engineer and acoustician Dragan Novković, with the support of the Institute of Musicology of the Serbian Academy of Sciences and Arts, while the financing was provided by the Creative Europe program of the European Union.

 Quantum physicists Andrew Garner and Klaus Molmer and composer Kim Helweg who joined the project at the invitation of LP Duo, also contributed to the project, as well as musicologist Ivana Medić, who is also the project coordinator.
 At the same time, LP Duo are the lead artists and composers.
 In the preparatory phase, the duo members, together with engineers Dragan Novković and Darko Lazović, worked on the development of a special keyboard instrument, the so-called hybrid piano, which allows any existing acoustic piano to be connected to a computer.
 Thus LP Duo created a brand new instrument that combines piano and synthesizer sound; when performing individual tracks within the multimedia concert Quantum Music, they used sound samples based on algorithms, equations, and quantum physics formulas.

 During the project implementation phase, the duo toured numerous European and global cities, such as Singapore, The Hague, Ljubljana, Aarhus and Copenhagen.